kylethieringer/quartz_site/content/lore/lore drops.md

 lore drops is just a fun alternative to 'publishing notes'.

-considering the mythological namesake of this space, lore drops felt fitting as the seeds of [[mimir]]
+considering the mythological namesake of this space, lore drops felt fitting as the seeds of [[lore/mimir]]

 #🦋